Tire Test Results

 • What We Liked: Our favorite on-road, it's quiet, plush and handles well.

-• What We'd Improve: While still good, its wet performance has some room to grow.
+• What We'd Improve: Its wet and winter performance, while still good, have some room to grow.

-• Summary: A beloved tire for a reason, it deserves the praise.
+• Summary: A beloved tire for a reason, it deserves the praise in any season.

 Pirelli Scorpion WeatherActive (Crossover/SUV Touring All-Season, 235/55R19 105V)